|

 The Lutheran Church of

-St. Peter and St. Paul, sandwiched between the twin buildings
+St. Peter sandwiched between the twin buildings

 of 22 & 24 Nevsky Prospekt.
 Built in